micros24/sanSuMessaging/README.md

 A simple messaging app using Apollo Server, GraphQL, React, Vite, and mariadb.
-This project was created on a linux desktop running Arch Linux 6.3.6 This application was developed using MariaDB cli Install MariaDB depending on your operating system
+This project was created on a linux desktop running Arch Linux 6.3.6 This application was developed using MariaDB cli

+# How to Use

+Please replace all _italicized_ to your preference and make sure it is consistent throughout the project.
+Install MariaDB depending on your operating system

+## Setup your config.json

+A sample is inside the config folder.
+Cater it to what you will configure in the next section.
+For the dialect field inside the sample json, you can configure it to 'mariadb' or 'mysql'. mariadb is used in the development of this project.

+## Initializing the database

-Initializing MariaDB
+Initialize MariaDB

 ```
 mariadb-install-db --user=mysql --basedir=/usr --datadir=/var/lib/mysql
 ```

-# How to Use

-Please replace all _italicized_ to your liking and make sure it is consistent with your previous entries.

 Start MariaDB service